 Graffiti Arty, when art and fashion meet

-At Maison Fauve , every fabric tells a story, and the 2024 Christmas capsule is no exception.
-Among the treasures of this collection, the Graffiti viscose crepe stands out for its audacity.
+At Maison Fauve , every fabric tells a story, and the 2024 Christmas capsule collection is no exception.
+Among the treasures of this collection, the Graffiti viscose crepe stands out for its boldness.
 Inspired by urban energy, this printed fabric illustrates how art and fashion intertwine.

 Dresses like Paintings

-The Italian Elsa Schiaparelli collaborated with the surrealists in the 1930s, and created a fashion inspired by the artists of the Parisian avant-garde of the 1920s and 1930s.
-Salvador Dali, Jean Cocteau, Man Ray, so many artists who inspired but also fed off Schiaparelli's creative energy.
-Icons were born from her exchanges between the designer and her artist friends, such as the scandalous and suggestive Homard printed dress worn by Wallis Simson after a work by Dali, or the incredible Shocking pink cape embroidered with a sun king.
-Accessories are not left out: a telephone "dial" powder compact also from a collaboration with Salvador Dali, "Snuf" perfume whose bottle is an assumed nod to René Magritte's pipe.
+Italian Elsa Schiaparelli collaborated with the Surrealists in the 1930s, creating a fashion inspired by the Parisian avant-garde artists of the 1920s and 1930s.
+Salvador Dali, Jean Cocteau, Man Ray, all artists who inspired but also fed off Schiaparelli's creative energy.
+Icons were born from the exchanges between the designer and her artist friends, such as the scandalous and suggestive Lobster print dress worn by Wallis Simson after a work by Dali, or the incredible pink Shocking cape embroidered with a sun king.
+Accessories are not left out: a telephone "dial" powder compact also from a collaboration with Salvador Dali, "Snuf" perfume whose bottle is an unashamed nod to René Magritte's pipe.

 Wallis Simpson in Vogue, 1937 Photo: Cecil Beaton / Getty Images

-In 1965, Yves Saint Laurent paid homage to the painter Mondrian by creating dresses that evoked the artist's abstract paintings and work with colors.
-The simplicity of the cut of these cocktail dresses, the geometry of the lines that embellished them and the frankness of the colors brought a breath of modernity to his collection.
-These dresses definitively changed the links between fashion and art, transforming a painting into an animated work.
-Saint Laurent appropriated Mondrian's work by transforming a two-dimensional painting into a garment that carried the power of the work.
+In 1965, Yves Saint Laurent paid homage to the painter Mondrian by creating dresses that evoked the artist's abstract paintings and work with color.
+The simple cut of these cocktail dresses, the geometric lines that embellish them, and the boldness of the colors brought a breath of modernity to his collection.
+These dresses definitively changed the relationship between fashion and art, transforming a painting into a work of art.
+Saint Laurent appropriated Mondrian's work by transforming a two-dimensional painting into a garment that embodied the work's power.

-Piet Mondrian, Composition with Yellow, Red, Black, Blue and Grey, 1920 © Collection Stedelijk Museum Amsterdam
+Piet Mondrian, Composition with Yellow, Red, Black, Blue and Gray, 1920 © Stedelijk Museum Amsterdam Collection

 Original sketch of a cocktail dress.
-Homage to Piet Mondrian.
-Haute couture collection fall-winter 1965 © Yves Saint Laurent
+Tribute to Piet Mondrian.
+Fall-Winter 1965 haute couture collection © Yves Saint Laurent

-This fusion between art and fashion shows no signs of slowing down, and collaborations with artists give rise to capsules that are as sought-after as they are surprising.
+This fusion of art and fashion shows no signs of slowing down, and collaborations with artists give rise to capsules that are as sought-after as they are surprising.

-Louis Vuitton is a telling example, as it multiplies partnerships with major artists of the contemporary scene.
-In 2003, the artist Takashi Murakami was invited to reinterpret in bright colors the famous monogrammed logo of the house.
-Murakami will cast his mischievous eye and his characteristic humor on their products, shaking up the codes of luxury.
+Louis Vuitton is a prime example, with its growing number of partnerships with major contemporary artists.
+In 2003, artist Takashi Murakami was invited to reinterpret the house's famous monogrammed logo in vibrant colors.
+Murakami brought his playful eye and characteristic humor to their products, challenging the codes of luxury.

 The latest collaboration, with Japanese artist Yayoi Kusama, gives rise to gigantic installations and a profusion of polka dots, injecting the artist's gentle madness and striking creative universe into Vuitton products and stores.

-Street art, an artistic movement that is essentially ephemeral and rebellious, has gradually infiltrated the collective imagination, spilling over from the walls of metropolises to infuse the world of fashion.
+Street art, an essentially ephemeral and rebellious artistic movement, has gradually infiltrated the collective imagination, spilling out of the walls of metropolises to infuse the world of fashion.
 Graffiti, stencils and collages, once considered acts of vandalism, and an illegal and subversive expression of underground culture , are today an inexhaustible source of inspiration for fashion designers.
 This symbiosis between urban art and clothing trends raises the question of the reciprocal influence between these two creative spheres.
-While street art challenges and conveys strong messages, fashion appropriates this verve to incorporate it into its collections.
+While street art challenges and conveys strong messages, fashion is appropriating this verve to incorporate it into its collections.

-In 2009, Marc Jacobs, then artistic director of the house, paid a strong tribute to the artist Stephen Sprouse by multiplying on the clothes and accessories patterns in colors similar to the neon graffiti and the punk and pop culture influences of Stephen Sprouse.
+In 2009, Marc Jacobs, then artistic director of the house, paid a strong tribute to the artist Stephen Sprouse by multiplying patterns in colors similar to neon graffiti and Stephen Sprouse's punk and pop culture influences on clothing and accessories.

-The desire to infuse this subversive aura and carry a message beyond the garment is directly found in some fashion shows.
-A pioneer in the field, Alexander McQueen will be at the initiator of a performance that has remained in the annals of fashion.
-At the end of the ready-to-wear SS 1998 show, the model Shalom Harlow appeared wearing a simple white strapless dress with spectacular volume.
-Standing on a rotating circular platform placed between two robotic arms, she began to turn slowly.
+The desire to infuse this subversive aura and carry a message beyond the clothing is directly found in certain fashion shows.
+A pioneer in this field, Alexander McQueen would be behind a performance that has gone down in the annals of fashion.
+Closing the SS 1998 ready-to-wear show, model Shalom Harlow appeared wearing a simple, white strapless dress with spectacular volume.
+Standing on a rotating circular platform placed between two robotic arms, she began to slowly spin.
 The robotic arms came to life, before spraying her dress with black and acid yellow paint.
-Several interpretations have been made about this extraordinary finale.
-The designer will explain that his inspiration came from the 1994 retrospective dedicated to the installation artist Rebecca Horn, in particular her 1991 work entitled High Moon.
-Horn's creations mainly explore the theme of the extension, remodeling and transformation of the human body.
+Several interpretations have been offered about this unusual finale.
+The designer explained that his inspiration came from the 1994 retrospective dedicated to installation artist Rebecca Horn, in particular her 1991 work entitled High Moon.
+Horn's creations primarily explore the theme of the extension, remodeling, and transformation of the human body.

 A print with urban inspiration: Graffiti reinvented

 The Graffiti pattern proposed by Maison Fauve plays on subtlety and contrasts.
-Created by the Barcelona street artist Javier Bullido, the print was first made with spray paint and brushes, before being digitalized.
+Created by the Barcelona street artist Javier Bullido, the print was first created with spray paint and brushes, before being digitalized.
 The material effects are striking.
 Imagined in a palette of 2 colors , this viscose crepe combines a vibrant graphic line with a fluid and delicate texture.
-Each detail of this print seems to tell a story, recalling both lively street frescoes and abstract works of art.
+Every detail of this print seems to tell a story, reminiscent of both lively street frescoes and abstract works of art.

-This fabric was designed for lovers of clothes with character, while offering perfect lightness and drape to enhance silhouettes.
+This fabric was designed for lovers of clothes with character, while offering lightness and a perfect drape to enhance silhouettes.

 Viscose Crepe: A precious material

-The Graffiti viscose crepe seduces with its light texture and slightly grained feel, typical of high-quality crepes.
+Graffiti viscose crepe seduces with its light texture and slightly grained feel, typical of high-quality crepes.
 Its exceptional fluidity makes it the ideal companion for Maison Fauve patterns.
-This fabric is both pleasant to work with and to wear: it hugs the movements while offering an impeccable drape.
+This fabric is both pleasant to work with and wear: it hugs your movements while offering an impeccable drape.
 Discover the fabric

 Technical characteristics :